mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 Ultimately, in my opinion, the benefits of tagless-final do not pay for the costs&mdash;at least not in most cases, and not with the current Scala compiler and tooling.

-Small, stable teams that are already using tagless-final with a working social contract should probably keep using tagless-final, at least if they have found the benefits outweigh the costs.
+Small, stable teams that are already using tagless-final with a working social contract should probably keep using tagless-final, at least if they have found the benefits to outweigh the costs (and some teams have).

 Developers of open source libraries can surely benefit from a layer of indirection around effect types, because even though indirection can't help with reasoning or testability, it can increase the addressable market share.